Clarity, coalition, and a ballot win for ranked choice voting

 • Built a coalition through engagement – Spoke at 100+ events, had thousands of one-on-one conversations, and activated community networks.

-• Kept city leadership engaged – Ensured city council and staff saw our movement as transparent, positive, and inclusive—no surprises, no negativity.
+• Kept city leadership engaged – Ensured city council and staff saw our movement as transparent, positive, and inclusive, with no surprises or negativity.

 The result